Events for International Students

 View the Global Café schedule.

 The VCU Friendship, Family and Cultural Exchange Program (VCU FFACE) provides Richmond community members and international students and scholars the opportunity to develop cross-cultural friendships with each other.
 The FFACE Program provides sustained interactions between American families and international students/scholars, increases and enhances cultural understandings, and provides insight into a world beyond the students’ and community participants’ own perspectives and experiences.
-Community volunteers and students to meet at least once a month to participate in whatever activities they would like.
+Community volunteers and students meet at least once a month to participate in whatever activities they would like.
 This could include family dinners, sporting events (baseball games, etc.), local food and music festivals, museums, canoeing, etc. The Global Education Office also coordinates several group events each year.
 For more information, email ISSP@vcu.edu.

 International Student & Scholar Advisory Board